-Making Landmarks is our exciting new youth project that will launch in 2021.
-The programme will work with underrepresented young people at the museum, building new relations and shifting perceptions with the aim to make the museum more accessible in future.
+Making Landmarks works with local organisations who support underrepresented young people The programme aims to build new relations and shift perceptions with the aim to make the museum more accessible in future.

 Making Landmarks aims to expand new audiences and play a critical role in developing a future museum where young people can develop a sense of belonging, feel safe and are positively represented.

 If you are an organisation that works with young people in care, young offenders or young people living with a mental health condition and would like to be involved then please do get in touch by emailing email@example.com.